Images: URIs and Inline Data

 •Note the output formats available for your edition: (i) HTML in Basic Editiion; (ii) HTML and RTF in Professional; (iii) HTML, RTF, PDF, and Word 2007+ in Enterprise Edition.

-•For Design View, you can set, in the Properties dialog, whether relative paths to images should be relative to the SPS or to the XML file.
+•For Design View and Authentic View in StyleVision, as well as for Authentic View in Altova products, you can set, in the Properties dialog, whether relative paths to images should be relative to the SPS or to the XML file.

 •For HTML output, the URI of the image is passed to the HTML file and the image is accessed by the browser.
 So, if the path to the image is relative, it must be relative to the location of the HTML file.
 For the HTML Preview in StyleVision, a temporary HTML file is created in the same folder as the SPS file, so, for rendition in HTML Preview, relative paths must be relative to this location.